Developer Guide

 Find Order Feature

-The find order feature allows the user to find an Order
+The find order feature allows the user to find an Order to be tracked by the system.

 Implementation